Skip to main content

 Disney Hotels vs. Good Neighbor Hotels

-While on-property hotels used to have many perks, there are not as many anymore.
+While on-property hotels used to have many perks, there are not as many currently.
 However, the remaining perks may benefit you depending on your vacation situation.
+If staying on budget is the most important part of your trip, one of the best Disney World tips for first timers is to book at a Good Neighbor Hotel or another hotel “off property.”

-Current resort guest perks are discounted prices on solid-colored or specially designed MagicBands, room charging privileges, and complimentary merchandise delivery to your hotel.
+Current resort guest perks are discounted, pre-arrival prices on MagicBand+ magic bands, room charging privileges, and early access to all the theme parks.
 Additionally, there is now free parking at the resorts on the Disney property and free parking at Disney parks for resort guests.
 Parking is always free at Disney’s water parks and at Disney Springs.

 Transportation Options